kahalewai/als/README.md

 </div>

+<br>

+## Intro

 ALS (Agent Layer Security) is a community-driven standard for securing AI agent interactions over MCP.
 ALS defines a new security protocol for MCP, providing authorization, authenticity, trust, and audit capabilities.
 ALS ensures that AI agents can interact safely, reliably, and transparently across MCP connections.

-<br>

-## Introduction

 AI agent interactions are increasingly complex, distributed, and security-sensitive.
 ALS enables robust, auditable, and trust-aware agent communication, helping organizations prevent supply-chain attacks, enforce authorization policies, and maintain operational integrity across autonomous AI systems.
 ALS is designed to provide end-to-end security for AI agent interactions over MCP connections.
 Inspired by principles similar to TLS for transport security, ALS operates at the application layer, focusing on: